hville/h-digest/readme.md

-This proof of concept originated from the need to produce live animated boxplots for a large quantity of variables during continuous Monte Carlo simulations (ie. continuously computing the minimum, median, maximum, interquartile range, etc. for a stream of data).
+This proof of concept originated from the need to produce live animated boxplots for a large quantity of variables during continuous Monte Carlo simulations (ie. continuously computing the minimum, median, maximum, interquartile range, etc. for many streams of data).

 There is already a good implementation on npm ([tdigest](https://www.npmjs.com/package/tdigest)) based on the [work of Dunning](https://github.com/tdunning/t-digest).
-But the algorithm seamed more appropriate for a growing compressed set instead of a fixed set (ie constant memory).
+But the algorithm seamed more appropriate for a large growing compressed set instead of a smaller fixed set (ie constant memory).

 This module makes a few significant changes to the algorithm:
 * Samples retained represent the maximum for a given rank (instead of value weighted centroid of fixed rank)